Congratulations: OBS students achieve outstanding Matura Results in 2019

 Congratulations to our students and teachers of the first OBS Matura Diploma class!

 Together, they set new standards with an excellent overall grade average of 5.0 at the Swiss Federal Matura Examinations in February/ March 2019 in Zürich.
-One of our students even achieved the best result of all candidates in the German speaking part of Switzerland.
+One of our students even achieved the best result of all candidates in the German speaking part of Switzerland with a grade point average of 5.4.
 The whole OBS community is very proud of the achievements and we wish the students all the best for their promising future.

 These results are even more impressive as it is an external exam—candidates were not examined by their own teachers (as it is common practice at cantonal upper schools), but by a panel of experienced teachers and department heads from various Swiss German upper schools.
 Thus, the grades represent an objective performance measurement in relation to the upper school standards of the entire German speaking part of Switzerland.
 During the second part of exams, the following subjects were tested, written and orally: Mathematics, German, English, French and depending on the profile, Italian or Biology & Chemistry.
 Since OBS prepares for the bilingual Swiss Matura exam, the complementary subject, economics, was also tested orally in English.
 Furthermore, each candidate had to write a thesis.
 Our candidates passed these subjects with a grade between 4 and 6—meaning, they did not receive a single unsatisfactory grade in any core subject.
 The magnitude of this outstanding achievement is highlighted by a study from the federal government on the quality of the Cantonal Matura or Hausmatura, which showed that hundreds of graduates from the Hausmatura had an insufficient performance in German or mathematics.
 (OBS prepares for the Swiss Matura vs the Cantonal Matura or Hausmatura.)